Fremantle Cemetery: Description

-The cemetery often uses limestone in its buildings, which reflects the town's convict-built architecture.

-The cemetery is on the corner of Carrington Street and Leach Highway.
+Situated on the corner of Carrington Street and Leach Highway, many of the cemetery buildings use limestone which reflects the area's convict-built architecture.

-The cemetery has a trail that visitors can use to explore its heritage.
-The first grave on the trail is that of Saverio Pensabene, a poor local fisherman, who had his boat sequestered during WWII because he was an Italian.
-He became rich after the war when lobsters became fashionable.

-The second grave, that of former AC/DC lead singer Bon Scott, has been reported as the most visited grave in Australia.
+The cemetery has a trail that visitors may use to explore its heritage.
+The first grave on the trail is that of Saverio Pensabene, a local fisherman who had his boat sequestered during World War II because he was Italian.
+The second grave on the trail is that of AC/DC singer Bon Scott, reportedly the most visited grave in Australia.
 Many AC/DC pilgrims come to the cemetery to "have a beer with Bon" as seen in the movie Thunderstruck.
-Its plaque has been stolen several times, and the visitors often leave ephemera like CDs by way of respect.
+Scott's plaque has been stolen several times, and visitors often leave ephemera such as CDs by way of respect.
 The plaque, a bench and Scott's remains are an Australian National Monument.

-The third notable grave is Sir Henry Briggs, a headmaster who went into politics.
+The third notable grave is that of Henry Briggs, a headmaster who went into politics.

 Mary Ann Morrell is mentioned because of her gravestone's age, whilst the next is partially important because of the gravestone's height.
 The tall granite and marble memorial to Percival Mulligan was imported from Italy by the grieving parents of this young speedway star.
 The memorial is over 4.5 metres tall and is said to have cost the same as a house.

-Thomas Clarke Edwards had the largest funeral witnessed after an over-enthusiastic policeman hit him whilst he was at a protest that turned into the 1919 Fremantle Wharf riot.
+Thomas Clarke Edwards had the largest funeral witnessed after a policeman hit him whilst he was at a protest that turned into the 1919 Fremantle Wharf riot.

 Henry Vincent was at the other end of the spectrum.
-He was a cruel gaoler of aboriginal prisoners on Rottnest Island.
+He was a cruel gaoler of Aboriginal prisoners on Rottnest Island.
 He was buried here in 1867.

 George Bland Humble was a respected headmaster who was later driven from his job by a mayor.
 Humble stood against him at the next election but was defeated.
 He was a member of the Fremantle Cemetery board and is said to have spent weeks planning his own funeral.

 Martha Rendell was infamous as the only woman in Western Australia to hang for her crimes.
 She was convicted of sadistically killing her own stepchildren.
 Eric Edgar Cooke was a serial killer who was the last person to be hanged in Western Australia.
 He confessed to two murders that eventually led to two innocent men being released with pardons.

 Ivan Fredericks was a humble miner known as Russian Jack.
 He pushed his injured mate 30 miles in a wheelbarrow.
 His noble acts led to him being honoured by the Russian Orthodox church after his death.

 The eleventh notable grave is that of Bartholomew Daly who was a councillor and contractor in South Fremantle.
 His wake, organised by his six sons, is said to be a local legend.